WarwickRSE/DoxygenTricks/README.md

 You can also create custom "groups" or modules (not like Fortran Modules) and assign various functions into them.
 These are then available collected onto a single page, as well as being documented in the normal places.
 For Fortran it is good to rename the tabs Doxygen generates for clarity, using a layout file (xml).
-This is generated using the command "oxygen -l layoutfilename.xml" and can then be edited.
+This is generated using the command "doxygen -l layoutfilename.xml" and can then be edited.

 # References
 Layout file taken from https://stackoverflow.com/questions/20357342/is-there-a-way-to-change-the-doxygen-term-modules-in-the-tree-and-in-the-right-p